Level 2 vs Level 3 Survey

 What is a Level 2 survey (HomeBuyer Report)?

-A Level 2 is the middle-tier RICS survey, designed for conventional properties built within the last 80-100 years that appear to be in reasonable condition.
+A Level 2 is the intermediate RICS survey, best suited to many conventional properties that appear to be in reasonable condition.
 The surveyor inspects the visible and easily accessible parts of the building, identifies defects, rates them on the 1-3 scale, and flags items that need further investigation.

 What a Level 2 doesn't do: lift floorboards, open up timbers, test electrics or plumbing, or give detailed structural advice.
 If the surveyor finds something they can't fully assess, they'll recommend a specialist follow-up.
 At that point you either pay extra or wish you'd gone Level 3 in the first place.